Холмс, кажется, вы в России...

 Reading time: 5 minutes

 Yes, if you are in the startup world, you probably know who angel investors are and want to skip this part and read about how to find investors in Atlanta.
-But it is important to sync up and make sure we have the same angel investors definition.
+However, it is important to sync up and make sure we have the same definition of angel investors.

 Angel investors are wealthy people with an interest to fund and develop innovative ideas.
-Usually, they give money in exchange for shares in the company.
+Usually, they give money in exchange for shares in a company.

 Often, when talking about successful angel investors, Marc Andreessen is the first one to come to mind.
-Known as a ‘buyer of California,’ he created the web browser Mosaic, then later founded an investment firm and gave money to Facebook, Foursquare, GitHub, and other popular platforms.
+Known as a ‘buyer of California,’ he created the web browser Mosaic, later founded an investment firm, and gave money to Facebook, Foursquare, GitHub, and other popular platforms.
 He once said, “Innovation doesn’t come from a big company.
 It never has and will.
 Innovation is something new that looks crazy at first glance.
-It comes from 19-years-old and startups that no one’s heard of.”
+It comes from 19-year-olds and startups that no one’s heard of.”

-Sometimes investors create clubs to work together.
-Our list will cover both groups and individual angel investors Atlanta based.
+Sometimes, investors create clubs to work together.
+Our list will cover both groups and individual angel investors based in Atlanta.

-There are dozens of angel investors in Georgia, and it was difficult to narrow down the list to only 7.
+There are dozens of angel investors in Georgia, and it wasn’t easy to narrow down the list to only 7.
 But we picked the most diverse and active people.
-Without these angel investors Atlanta would not be as startup-friendly and fast-growing, as it is now.
+Without these angel investors, Atlanta would not be as startup-friendly and fast-growing as it is now.
 Here they are:

 🙋🏻♂️❓Focused on scalable technology-oriented startups based in Georgia.
 A prototype is a must to pitch.

-This group of angel investors run by a marketing guru Raj Choudhury supports Georgian startups.
-They already funded PerfectPost, SocialQ, Cooleaf, and many other apps.
+This group of angel investors, run by marketing guru Raj Choudhury, supports Georgian startups.
+They have already funded PerfectPost, SocialQ, Cooleaf, and many other apps.

 🙋🏻♂️❓Focused on both small startup and early-stage, high-growth businesses.
 Previously invested in software development and marketing projects.

 The group was founded in 2015 by several Atlanta-based Stanford alumni.
-Their main goal is to support black entrepreneurs who traditionally are underrepresented in the tech world and struggle to find their first investors.
+Its main goal is to support black entrepreneurs who are traditionally underrepresented in the tech world and struggle to find their first investors.
 The fund values technology and innovations and is always looking for fresh ideas.

 🙋🏻♂️❓Focused on early-stage tech startups with black techpreneurs in the driver’s seat.